Delete Contacts from iPhone the Fast Way, All or Individually

 You can also delete contact cards directly on the iPhone itself, though it must be done on a per-contact basis as there is currently no way to bulk delete more than one individual.
 This makes it a slower process than the previous method.

-- Open the Contacts app, tap the contact to delete, then choose the “Edit” button in the corner
+- Open the Contacts app in iOS, tap the contact to delete, then choose the “Edit” button in the corner

-- Scroll down and tap on the large red “Delete Contact” button, confirm the deletion when asked
+- Scroll down and tap on the large red “Delete Contact” button, confirm the deletion of the contact when asked

 - Repeat as necessary for to remove other individual contacts